r26D/next-adapter/README.md

 ## To Update

 1. Sync the project code into the ts_version
-1. Update the package deps in package.json
+2. Update the package deps in package.json
-1. cd tools && npm start
+3. cd tools && npm start
-1. commit and push
+4. in the top directory  - npm run build
+5.